 Amazon tends to be the first thought when people discuss the trend of online shopping, as it ushered in “the age of e-commerce and two-day delivery.”
 Still, some argue Amazon is not “crushing the hopes and dreams of every mom-and-pop shop in America,” but rather is “changing the way small business owners sell their products.”
-Amazon claims about half of the items it sells are produced by small- and medium-sized businesses (Business News Daily).
+Amazon claims about half of the items it sells are produced by small- and medium-sized businesses.

 Amazon demonstrated its power and influence through the bidding process as it searched for a second headquarters location in 2018.
-More than 200 North American cities submitted bids, hoping to persuade Amazon with “tax exemptions, abatements, regulatory relief, and taxpayer assistance” (Mercatus).
-In Arlington, Virginia, where Amazon decided to build a headquarters location, the county board voted unanimously to grant Amazon “an estimated $51 million incentive package that includes $23 million in cash over 15 years as well as a $28 million, 10-year investment for infrastructure and open space” (Engadget).
+More than 200 North American cities submitted bids, hoping to persuade Amazon with “tax exemptions, abatements, regulatory relief, and taxpayer assistance.”
+In Arlington, Virginia, where Amazon decided to build a headquarters location, the county board voted unanimously to grant Amazon “an estimated $51 million incentive package that includes $23 million in cash over 15 years as well as a $28 million, 10-year investment for infrastructure and open space.”

-These institutions “provide meeting grounds, they provide modeling and mentoring, and they provide meaning and purpose,” without which people risk isolation, alienation, and well-bring (AEI).
+These institutions “provide meeting grounds, they provide modeling and mentoring, and they provide meaning and purpose,” without which people risk isolation, alienation, and well-being.
 In fact, sociologists studying a heat wave in Chicago in 1995 noticed the importance of bonds created by social infrastructure: neighborhoods with community organizations, cafes, and walkable areas had lower death rates than neighborhoods with abandoned properties, cracked sidewalks, and few commercial establishments.
-In those areas with more robust social infrastructure, community members had more connections and knew to check on each other during the crisis (99 Percent Invisible).
+In those areas with more robust social infrastructure, community members had more connections and knew to check on each other during the crisis.
 Watch this video for a closer look at the Sociology of the Chicago Heat Wave.

 Physical spaces are not the only way to provide social cohesion; festivals and special events can provide communities with extra benefits.
 During these events, local vendors, artisans, restauranteurs, and hoteliers all benefit from visitors, which contributes to quality of life by “strengthening communities, providing unique activities and events, building awareness of diverse cultures and identities, and acting as a source of community pride.”

-Focusing on inclusivity and providing the opportunity to form human connections is key; “Connections are the ‘glue’ that hold communities together; without them, a community stagnates and the quality of life declines.”
-Social infrastructure is “less a thing to maximize than a lens that communities and policymakers should apply to every routine decision about physical investment” (NY Times).
-For example, Design Center, a Pittsburgh-based nonprofit “provides design and planning technical support to residents who want to improve the quality of their neighborhoods,” using “design and planning as a tool for positive social change.”
+Focusing on inclusivity and providing the opportunity to form human connections is key: “Connections are the ‘glue’ that hold communities together; without them, a community stagnates and the quality of life declines.”
+Social infrastructure is “less a thing to maximize than a lens that communities and policymakers should apply to every routine decision about physical investment.”
+For example, Design Center is a Pittsburgh-based nonprofit provides design services and technical support for residents who want to improve their neighborhoods.

 When it comes to building the actual locations of social infrastructure, zoning laws play an important role as they regulate the use of land and structures built upon it.
-Zoning ordinances, determined by local government, divide cities into districts, such as commercial, residential, or historic districts (Property Metrics).
+Zoning ordinances, determined by local government, divide cities into districts, such as commercial, residential, or historic districts.

 By controlling what can be built in a particular district, zoning affects where people can live.
 Not all land can be used for residential purposes, which creates artificial scarcity that increase the cost of land.
 This gap “between what land would cost if there were no regulations inhibiting development within a city, and what it costs in reality” is called economic rent.
 Buyers pay this difference.
 In the 1990s, sale prices were on average 33 percent higher than construction costs; by 2013, they were almost 60 percent higher.
 In this manner, zoning laws prevent Americans from living close to their work or moving to cities with more jobs.
 Other concerns include gentrification, when an “influx of higher-income residents to impoverished areas can ‘displace renters and homeowners, jeopardize work practices, disrupt family life, and undermine cultural connections'” as rents rise.
 However, gentrification is also related to large decreases in aggregate neighborhood poverty rates; increases in employment, median incomes, and poverty; and reductions in childhood exposure to poverty as well as improved education attainment rates for children.